exercism/problem-specifications/CONTRIBUTING.md

 For example, here's the list of exercises that have not yet been implemented in the Elm track: http://x.exercism.io/v3/tracks/elm/todo

-It can be pretty unweildy to read the JSON directly.
+It can be pretty unwieldy to read the JSON directly.
 To make it easier, install a browser extension that formats the JSON nicely, or copy/paste the response body into http://jsonlint.com/ and click "validate JSON", which not only validates it, but pretty-prints it.